metabase/metabase/docs/troubleshooting-guide/sync-fingerprint-scan.md

 LIMIT 1000
 ```

-A failed scan is caused by a failed scan query---you can debug the query just like any other query you'd try to run against your database.
+A failed scan is caused by a failed scan query---you can look at the logs to debug the query similar to other queries you'd run directly against your database.

-When you set a field to "A list of all values" in the Data Model, which is used to display options in dropdown menus, scanning looks at the first 1,000 distinct records (ordered ascending).
-For each field scanned, Metabase stores only the first 100 kilobytes of text.
-If more values exist, Metabase displays the stored values in the dropdown menus, and only triggers a database search query to look for more values when people type in the search box for that filter widget.
+Note that when you [change a search box filter to a dropdown filter](../data-modeling/metadata-editing.md#changing-a-search-box-filter-to-a-dropdown-filter) from the Data Model, you'll trigger a scan query for that field.
+If you have a dropdown filter that isn't picking up all the values in a field, remember that Metabase only samples the first 1,000 unique values per field, and stores a maximum of 100 kilobytes of text.
+If you've got more than 1,000 unique values in a column, or the values are text-heavy (like long URLs or survey responses), you can:

+- Stick to a search box filter for that field.
+- Clean up the data further in your [ETL or ELT](https://www.metabase.com/learn/analytics/etl-landscape) process.

 ## Fingerprinting